ayuranjan/Git-Basics/README.md

 1. git clone ____ // get my own copy of a repository

-2. git add -all  // after adding or changing any files in my repository
+2. git add --all  // after adding or changing any files in my repository

 3. git commit -m "I made some changes, why?"